smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Production installer scripts separate from github tree; install documented: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/production/INSTALL.md
 * Install on wpea-rif1 issues:
-  * Logged on as a power user; run shell as adminstrator - shell is still in the user's name so SQL SErver sqlcmd -E logs on as quest.
-Will add note.
+  * Logged on as a power user; run shell as adminstrator - shell is still in the user's name so SQL Server sqlcmd -E logs on as guest.
+Added section to isntallation instructions.
   * Java is broken on server.
-Fully d-install, rebott; remove all Java file from C:\Program Files\Java and re-install afresh.
+Fully de-install, reboot; remove all Java file from C:\Program Files\Java and re-install afresh.
     Run servce.bat remove then install in %CATALINA_HOME%/bin directory to re-initialise tomcat.
-  * Firewall issues - advice use of localhost or 127.0.0.1 to avoid routing via ethernet
+  * Firewall issues - advice to use of localhost or 127.0.0.1 to avoid routing via ethernet for SQL Server and Postgres
-  * Unsigned TLS being blocked by the Imperial Network/browsers
+  * Unsigned TLS being blocked by the Imperial Network IE11; other browsers work after the warnings have been accepted
     ```
 	13:26:08.957 wpea-rif1.sm.med.ic.ac.uk:8080 uses an invalid security certificate.